feedhenry/Node.js-Smoke-Test-App/README.md

 ## Web

-This will search Twitter based on the input from the textfield.
+In this example we use the $fh.web API to make a request to twitter.
+The results of this request are based on the input from the textfield on this tab.

 Client